ulfurinn/wongi-engine/content/docs/matchers.md

 same x, y
 ```

 `same` passes if its arguments compare as equal using `#==`.
 It is obviously only useful if at least one of them is a variable.
+In fact, it's recommended to use it if _both_ arguments are variables, because otherwise you can usually just match on the expected value directly with `has`.

 ### diff / ne